Vehicle registration plates of Ontario: 1973 to present

 After 1973, Ontario ceased to issue plates annually.
 Instead, validation was indicated by means of stickers affixed to the top right of the rear plate.
-All Ontario licence plates issued since 1973 remain valid for display, provided they have been continuously registered.
+All Ontario license plates issued since 1973 remain valid for display.

 In 1973, the "Keep it Beautiful" slogan was introduced to Ontario passenger plates.
 In 1982, the slogan was changed to "Yours to Discover".
 The adjustment was made to reflect the province's new tourism campaign.

 In April 2019, the Government of Ontario announced that the plates would be redesigned.
-The plates' design includes a surficial laminate layer manufactured by 3M.
+The plates' design includes a superficial laminate layer manufactured by 3M.
 The plates have a two-tone blue background with white letters and numbers flanking a stylized white trillium, and no longer embossed.
 The motto was also changed to "A Place to Grow", taking inspiration from Ontario's unofficial anthem "A Place to Stand, a Place to Grow".

 Issue of the new plates began in February 2020.
 The new plates faced criticism from law enforcement agencies, as their new design made them difficult to read in certain lighting conditions.
 Concerns were also raised that photo radar systems would have difficulty reading them, due to the lighting issues, as well as the smaller sizing of their "Ontario" text.
 On February 20, 2020, Premier Doug Ford stated that the government planned to recall the initial batch, and was working with 3M on improvements.
 However, on May 6, 2020, a spokesperson for Ford announced that the blue plates would be discontinued entirely after "thorough testing by law enforcement and other key stakeholders".
 The previous white plates were reinstated, with their coating also made more durable, although the blue plates continued to be issued through early-June until their supply was exhausted.